 Length: 9.5 inches | Material: Stainless steel | Number of Pairs: 5

 Best for Cooking: GLAMFIELDS 16.5-Inch Wooden Cooking Chopsticks

-What We Like: Oversized dimensions for safe cooking
+What We Love: Oversized dimensions for safe cooking

-What We Don't Like: Lacquered finish can be slippery
+What We Don't Love: Lacquered finish can be slippery

 They're made in the Chinese style and are varnished with natural, food-grade lacquer to protect the ironwood base from mildew and odor.
 This coating may keep them from being accurate oil temperature gauges for frying (unlike wood or bamboo chopsticks, which create a stream of bubbles when submerged), but it will ultimately give you more time with them.